kirkshoop/async_scope/asyncscope.md

 As it is assumed that sending the stop signal is the result of an explicit choice, it makes sense to allow senders that can terminate with `set_stopped`.

 The alternative would require transforming the sender before passing it to spawn, something like `s.spawn(std::move(snd) | let_stopped([]{ return just_stopped(); ))`.
-This is considered boilerplate and not helpful, as the sopped scenarios should be explicit, and not exceptional.
+This is considered boilerplate and not helpful, as the stopped scenarios should be explicit, and not exceptional.

 ## Stop handling

-The paper requires that if the caller requests stop to an `async_scope` object, then the work that is currently being executed is not stopped (unless the work explicitly interacts with the `stop_source` of the `async_scope` object).
+The paper requires that if the caller requests stop to an `async_scope` object, then this request is forwarded to the nested and spawned senders.

-### `request_stop` on the `async_scope` is not forwarded

-A `stop_callback` is not a destructor, it is a signal requesting running work to stop.
-Calling `stop_source::request_stop()` from the destructor is a bug, because that would use a **sync** scope exit to implicitly request that **async** senders stop.
-In the case of an `async_scope`, this bug is particularly egregious, since the sync scope exit may not own all the code for all the senders that were nested and spawned within the `async_scope`.

 ### `request_stop` on the `async_scope` is forwarded

-There is also the alternative that, when stop is requested to `async_scope`, then stop is also requested to operations that are not yet complete.
+When stop is requested to `async_scope`, then stop is also requested to operations that are not yet complete.
 While this can be a good thing in many contexts, it is not the best strategy in all cases.

+Consider an `async_scope` that is used to keep track of the work needed to handle requests.
+When trying to gracefully shut down the application, one might need to drain the existing requests without stopping their processing.
+The way to do that is to use the `empty_sender` without stopping the `async_scope`.

 Consider `spawn()` in isolation.
-Forwarding the cancellation of the `async_scope` to the spawned senders seems like it would be natural.
+Forwarding the cancellation of the `async_scope` to the spawned senders would be natural.

 Consider `nest()` and `spawn_future()`.
 They must combine two potential stop tokens.
 One from the `async_scope` and the other from the receiver passed to the returned `nested_sender` and `future_sender`.
-The semantics would be that either stop token would cancel the sender but the token from the receiver passed to the returned `nested_sender` and `future_sender` would not stop the `async_scope`s `stop_source`.
+The semantics would be that either stop token would cancel the sender and would not stop the `async_scope`s `stop_source`.

-Consider an `async_scope` that is used to keep track of the work needed to handle requests.
-When trying to gracefully shut down the application, one might need to drain the existing requests without stopping their processing.
+Consider the use case where a reference to an `async_scope` is provided to many nested operations and functions to attach senders that they produce.
+Some of those senders may restore an invariant in a file-system or some other system.
+The way for a nested operation and function to make sure that the invariant is not corrupted by a forwarded stop request from the `async_scope`, is to apply a `never_stoppable_token` to their sender to hide the token provided by the `async_scope`.

+### `request_stop` on the `async_scope` is not forwarded

+A motivation for not forwarding a stop request was that a `stop_callback` is not a destructor, it is a signal requesting running work to stop.
+If `request_stop()` was called within the `async_scope` destructor, or any other destructor, then those destructors would be expected to block until an `empty_sender` completed.
+As falling off a scope or having a shared_ptr count reach 0 is implicit, it is very difficult to ensure that a `request_stop()` followed by starting an `empty_sender` would not have a race with concurrent calls to `nest()`, `spawn()` and `spawn_future()`.

 ### inverting the forwarding default